Treatment and services

 How do I get approval for a treatment or service?

 You will need to contact us if you need approval for a treatment or service.
-Due to the coronavirus situation many TAC staff are working remotely.
-This means we have made some changes to the way you can contact us.
+There are a number of different ways you can contact us:.

 1. Use our myTAC app or web portal to send and receive messages.
 You can also send us documents, receipts and requests for reimbursement